Bunjevac-Šokac Party (Serbia, 1991): Elections in 1992

 Two candidates endorsed by the BŠS were elected to the Vojvodina assembly in the May 1992 provincial election: Nikola Babić and Ivan Vojnić Tunić, a member of the Socialist Party of Serbia who held a dual endorsement from that party and the BŠS.
 Both were elected for constituencies in Subotica.
 The SPS won a majority victory overall, due in part to a boycott by many of Serbia's leading opposition parties, and Vojnić Tunić served afterward as a vice-president of the assembly.

 Three BŠS candidates were also elected to the Subotica city assembly in the concurrent May 1992 Serbian local elections: Antun Stanković, Mirko Nimčević, and Ivan Bogešić.
 The Democratic Fellowship of Vojvodina Hungarians (VMDK) won the city election and afterward formed a coalition government with the Democratic Alliance of Croats in Vojvodina (DSHV).

 Due to ongoing doubts about the legitimacy of the May 1992 elections, new provincial and local elections were held in December 1992.
 Babić was defeated in his bid for re-election to the provincial assembly, and no other candidates endorsed by the party were elected.
 (Vojnić Tunić was re-elected, but his endorsement was only from the SPS on this occasion.)

 The BŠS contested the December 1992 local elections in Subotica in an alliance with the Party of Yugoslavs.
 Three of the alliance's candidates were elected, two of whom were members of the BŠS: Stanković and Bogešić.
-The VMDK–DSHV alliance won an increased victory in the city overall.
+The VMDK–DSHV alliance won an increased victory overall in the city.